cggos/DevOps/app_build/software_debug.md

 * nm
 * strip
 * [Backward-cpp](https://github.com/bombela/backward-cpp): a beautiful stack trace pretty printer for C++
+* od: dump files in octal and other formats

 ## ROS Debug
 * [How to Roslaunch Nodes in Valgrind or GDB](http://wiki.ros.org/roslaunch/Tutorials/Roslaunch%20Nodes%20in%20Valgrind%20or%20GDB)